jfoclpf/autocosts/readme.md

 Options:
 -r, --release              'work' for tests or 'prod' for production -p, --port                 HTTP port on which the application is listening (default:3027 for tests, and 3028 for production)
     --https                Enables protocol https when available
     --print                Enables the standard printing of final report --pdf                  Enables the downloading of a pdf final report (using pdfmake) --social               Enables social media plugin (js-socials)
-    --googleCharts         Enables Google Charts on report
+    --disableCharts        Disables Charts on final report

     External API services, disabled by default
     API credentials must be in either credentials/work/ or credentials/prod/ according to release